Published on August 25th, 2014 | by Ruben1

 Matusalem is a sweetened Oloroso or Oloroso Dulce.
 It carries the V.O.R.S. label which means it’s at least 30 years old on average.

 While it’s obvious that Matusalem is a blend of Oloroso with sweeter Pedro Ximénez, you will find different assumptions about the origins and the production methods of this wine.
-Some say the Oloroso ages in separate casks (as they do for vintage sherry) for 15 years before being blended and passed through a solera.
-In fact winemaker Antonio Flores confirmed that this happens much earlier in the process and that it spends its whole life in a solera.
+Some say the dry Oloroso ages separately for 15 years before being blended and passed through a solera.
+In fact winemaker Antonio Flores confirmed that this happens much earlier in the process and that it spends its whole life together in a solera.
 The base wine for Matusalem is its younger sibling Solera 1847, a blend of around 8 years old, which then passes through the Matusalem solera for an additional 22+ years.
 Blending the components early in the process results in a smoother, more natural feeling wine than those blended at the moment of bottling.

 Traditionally all grapes are grown on González Byass’ own vineyards – they’re one of the only bodegas that still maintain P.X. vines in the Macharnudo and Carrascal areas (nowadays this type is mostly bought from bodegas in Montilla – Moriles).
 The amount of P.X. added is around 25%, which results in a wine that contains around 130 grams of sugar per liter.
 While technically a Cream sherry with a seemingly high sugar content, the end result manages to keep the right balance, without feeling cloying or being dominated by the P.X.